manepal/Sqorm/src/Sqorm.Console/README.md

 # Sqorm.Console
 This is a console application to test **Sqorm** module.
-This application basically fetches a list of all users in the databasem mapped to a collection of **User** object.<br/>
+This application basically fetches a list of all users in the database mapped to a collection of **User** objects.<br/>
-This document walks you through the step-by-step to run **Sqorm.Console** application.
+This document walks you through the step-by-step process to run **Sqorm.Console** application.
 Please go through the document thoroughly.

+## .Net Version
+netcore 3.1

 ## Database Setup
 You can find Sql scripts each for Sql Server and Postgres in **SqlScripts** folder inside project directory.
 Run these queries against each database server respectively or a db server of your choice.
-Both of these scripts create a database called **SqormTestDb** where a table called **users** is created with 3 rows inserted.
+Both of these scripts create a database called **SqormTestDb** where a table called **users** is created with 3 rows populated with mock data.

 ## Program.Main method
 By default Sqorm.Console application fetches user data from both data servers.
 There are two methods defined to test data fetch one for each database server type as,